naif-sameer/my-programming-docs/docs/javascript/react/react-docs.md

 ### Pure Component in a class.
-Components will `be re-redndering` if one of its value change otherwise will not `good for performance`.
+Components will `be re-rendering` if one of its value change otherwise will not `good for performance`.

 **When use it never mutate the state**.
 Always return new object the reflects the new state.